Why did Hudson Boosters implement this program?

 If I have multiple children playing do we need to work extra hours?

-The four hour requirement is per family.
+The four hour requirement is per child with a maximum hour requirement of 8 hours per family.
 If you have at least one child playing in any of the applicable leagues your family will have the obligation.

 Can I still volunteer even if my child does not play in one of those leagues?